 Accommodation: Overnight in available lodges in Lamsung.

 Today, you ascend through dense pine forests and if lucky get the chance to see musk deer wandering in the forest.
 On reaching the ridge, you will be welcomed by the 180-degree views of Dhaulagiri and the entire range up to ChurenHimal in the west.

-Accommodation: Overnight in best available lodge in Gurjaghat.
+Accommodation: Overnight in an available lodge in Gujarat.

-Today, we leave Dhorpatan to Nisi Dhor.
-If you are a bird lover then this can be a paradise for you as there are Danphes, Pheasants and other migratory species that you have seen only in bird guides.
+Today, we leave Dhorpatan for Nisi Dhor.
+If you are a bird lover then this can be a paradise for you as there are Danphes, Pheasants, and other migratory species that you have seen only in bird guides.
 It’s hard to imagine that people fought a war here.
 In monsoon, there are cow sheds built here but in the winter these high pastures are deserted.

-Accommodation: Overnight in best available lodge in Nisi Dhor.
+Accommodation: Overnight in available lodges in Nisi Dhor.

-Accommodation: Overnight in best available lodge in Tallo Sera.
+Accommodation: Overnight in an available lodge in Tallo Sera.

 On the eighth day of the Guerrilla trek, you will travel to the remote settlement Lukum in Rukum, a village populated only by Magars and Dalits (low cast).
 This is about as medieval as it gets in Nepal nowadays.
 In the evening we reach Magar Village, RujhiKhola.

-Accommodation: Overnight in the best available lodge in Rujhikhola.
+Accommodation: Overnight in the available lodge in Rujhikhola.